carltongibson/neapolitan/docs/source/crud-view.rst

 Request Handlers
 ================

-The core of a class-based view are the request handlers — methods that convert an HTTP request into a response.
-The request handers are the essence of the **view**.
+The core of a class-based view are the request handlers — methods that convert an HTTP request into an HTTP response.
+The request handlers are the essence of the **Django view**.

 Neapolitan's ``CRUDView`` provides handlers the standard list, detail, create, edit, and delete views for a model.